Everything PR News

 Why does legal PR matter for buyers choosing a firm?

 Because buyer behavior has changed.
-Corporate general counsels and individual clients increasingly research firms through AI engines, legal directories, and press coverage before reaching out to specific attorneys.
+Corporate general counsels and individual clients increasingly research firms through legal directories, trade press, and broader media coverage before reaching out to specific attorneys.
 The firms with credible PR programs surface first; the firms without them do not appear at the moment of decision.

 EPR Editorial Team